 We’ve built this dystopian world off the fiction that already existed.
 We’ve tried to stay true to what the Homefront franchise was designed to achieve.
 But this is Crytek’s vision of a dystopian Philadelphia.

-Crytek is an independent company at the forefront of the interactive entertainment industry, and is dedicated to pushing the boundaries of gaming by creating standout experiences with their cutting-edge 3D game technology, CryENGINE.
-F... read more »
+Crytek is an independent company at the forefront of the interactive entertainment industry, and is dedicated to pushing the boundaries of gaming by creating standout experiences with their ...
+All Crytek news »

 THQ Inc. was a North American developer and publisher of video games.
-Founded in 1989 in the United States, the company developed products for video game consoles, handheld game consoles, as well as for personal computers and wireless ... read more »
+Founded in 1989 in the United States, the company developed products for video game consoles, handheld game consoles, as...
+All THQ news »